Dreaming of a trip that’s mellow and exciting at the same time? This is your sign to visit Sausalito, California.

 6. You can dine on the water

-On Bridgeway, there are a handful of upscale restaurants literally built into the shore.
+On Bridgeway, there are a handful of upscale restaurants built into the shore.
 Most feature 360-degree views of the bay through floor-to-ceiling windows.
 It really feels like you’re on a boat with all the water around.

-I had oysters and clam chowder at The Trident, a casual eatery with over a century of pop-culture history.
-It was built in 1898 as a yacht club.
+In 1898, the city originally built the building to serve as a yacht club.
 By the late 1960s, it became a hangout for famous people in the hippie era.
 If it was good enough for Janis Joplin, it’s good enough for me!

 Other waterfront restaurants to try: